 That giant groan of despair that you heard was the rest of the Firestone Indy Lights grid finding out that they’re all just competing for 2nd in the championship this year as Schmidt Peterson Motorsports (SPM) signs Gabby Chaves to join his formal Star Mazda rival Jack Hawksworth for 2013.
 With Chaves and Hawksworth as teammates on the outfit that has won six Indy Lights championships, more than any other team, including winning the championship for the past three years running, the rest of the field is looking at pretty long odds at winning races, let alone contesting the championship.

-“After a strong season in Pro Mazda, the best way to continue my career is by following the Mazda Road to Indy ladder and stepping up into Firestone Indy Lights, and there’s no better way to make that move than with Schmidt Peterson Motorsports, a championship-winning team.” — Gabby Chaves, Schmidt Peterson Motorsports
+no images were found“After a strong season in Pro Mazda, the best way to continue my career is by following the Mazda Road to Indy ladder and stepping up into Firestone Indy Lights, and there’s no better way to make that move than with Schmidt Peterson Motorsports, a championship-winning team.” — Gabby Chaves, Schmidt Peterson Motorsports

 Hawksworth, racing for Team Pelfrey, and Chaves, racing for JDC Motorsports, dominated the 2012 Star Mazda Championship scoring 397 and 360 points, repsectively.
 Andretti Autosport’s Sage Karam scored more wins than Chaves, three to two, but inconsistent results set him in a tie for third in points with Juncos Racing’s Connor De Phillippi at 325.
 The key to Chaves’ success in 2012 was the fact that he, and he alone, completed every lap of every race throughout the entire season.
 He was the only driver in the series to run the full year without a DNF.
 Furthermore, he only had two out of seventeen races in which he didn’t finish in the top-five.
 He scored ten podiums over the season, including his two wins at Laguna Seca and Road Atlanta to finish off the season.